Soccer-Norwich thrash Bournemouth, 10-man Everton win in League Cup | Sports-Games

 Soccer-Norwich thrash Bournemouth, 10-man Everton win in League Cup

 The goal was new signing Townsend's first for the Toffees and came after a Tom Lees header on the stroke of halftime had cancelled out Alex Iwobi's 26th minute opener for Everton.
-Kean had the ball in the net but was ruled offside and then saw red after an off the ball incident.
+Kean had the ball in the net but was ruled offside and then was sent off after an off the ball incident.

 Patrick Vieira's Crystal Palace were the sole Premier League casualties of the evening, losing 1-0 in their all top-flight clash at Watford after Ashley Fletcher fired in a right-footed shot four minutes from time.
 Norwich opened the floodgates in one of three earlier kickoffs, with their new U.S. international signing Josh Sargent and Greek winger Christos Tzolis each scoring twice on their full debuts at Carrow Road.